lhutchinson22/rent-my-bike-reactjs/README.md

 I can post a bike for rent, rent a bike, and view my transaction history.

 When I want to rent a bike, I can view and sort available bikes by model, location, price, color, and number of wheels.

 When I select a bike to rent, I am redirected to my Accounts where I can see my rental.

-## Funs

 ## Challenges